 Accommodations

 NPI has secured a hotel group rate using the code "Magnetic North".
-Twenty rooms are available on a first come, first serve basis at the cost of $151.99 plus applicable taxes.
+Thirty rooms are available on a first come, first serve basis at the cost of $151.99 plus applicable taxes.

 Travelway Inn